-However, a number of changes have occurred in California since the Sixth Power Plan was developed that have the potential to reduce the availability of winter imports to the Northwest, and could increase the need for new resources.
+However, a number of changes have occurred in California since the Sixth Power Plan was developed that have the potential to reduce the availability of winter imports to the Northwest and increase the need for new resources.

-The first major change has to do with existing power plants in the coastal areas of California that use water in cooling processes.
-These plants are subject to the federal Clean Water Act that requires using the best technology available in power plant cooling processes.
-In May 2010, the California Water Resources Board adopted a statewide water quality control policy on the use of water for cooling to implement section 316(b) of the Act.
-This regulation is expected to force about 6,659 megawatts of older California generating plants into retirement by 2017.
+In May 2010, the California Water Resources Board adopted a statewide water quality control policy to meet the federal Clean Water Act's requirement to use the best technology available in power plant cooling processes.
+This is expected to force about 6,659 megawatts of older California generating plants into retirement by 2017.
 Other expected California resource retirements through 2017 amount to 1,030 megawatts.

-A majority of the retiring capacity is being replaced with modern gas-fired generation, including combined cycle combustion turbines that are more fuel-efficient than the once-through-cooling plants and also have lower air emissions, as well as fast-responding simple cycle combustion turbines that will both provide capacity and be used to integrate renewables.
+Much of the retiring capacity is being replaced with modern gas-fired generation, including combined-cycle combustion turbines that are more fuel-efficient than the once-through-cooling plants and also have lower air emissions, and fast responding simple-cycle combustion turbines that will provide capacity and help integrate renewables.

-Also affecting the California market, both units at the San Onofre Nuclear Generating Station (SONGS), with about 2,200 MW of nameplate capacity, were taken out of service in January 2012 due to excessive wear in steam generator tubes.
-It is not clear whether or when this major source of generation will be come back on line.
-If the SONGS plant remains out of service for an extended period or is permanently retired (its license expires in 2022) - and if it is not replaced - this could put further downward pressure on the amount of surplus generation available for import from California during the winter.
+Also affecting the California market, both units at the San Onofre Nuclear Generating Station, with about 2,200 MW of nameplate capacity, were taken out of service in January 2012 due to excessive wear in steam generator tubes.
+It's not clear whether or when this major source of generation will be come back on line.
+If the plant remains out of service for an extended period or is permanently retired (its license expires in 2022) - and if it is not replaced - this could also reduce the amount of surplus generation available for import from California during the winter.